 The integer 6 in cell C9 also represents itself as a complex number equal to 6+0i.

-Read More: How to Add Complex Numbers in Excel (With Easy Steps)
+Read More: How to Use COMPLEX Function in Excel

 2. Calculate Absolute Value of a Complex Number in Quotation